centrifugal/documentation/deploy/nginx.md

 # Nginx configuration

+Although it's possible to  use Centrifugo without any reverse proxy before it, it's still a good idea to keep Centrifugo behind mature reverse proxy to deal with edge cases when handling HTTP/Websocket connections from the wild.
+Also you probably want some sort of load balancing eventually between Centrifugo nodes so that proxy can be such a balancer too.

-In this section we will look at Nginx configuration to deploy Centrifugo.
+In this section we will look at [Nginx](http://nginx.org/) configuration to deploy Centrifugo.

-Minimal Nginx version – **1.3.13**
+Minimal Nginx version – **1.3.13** because it was the first version that can proxy Websocket connections.

 There are 2 ways: running Centrifugo server as separate service on its own domain or embed it to a location of your web site (for example to `/centrifugo`).